IMAMRAJ22/IMAMRAJ22/README.md

 ---

 ## 🚀 About Me
-I am a passionate Python Full Stack Developer seeking an opportunity to apply my web development skills in a dynamic and innovative organization.
+I am a passionate Software Developer seeking an opportunity to apply my web development skills in a dynamic and innovative organization.
 I enjoy building real-world applications using Django and React.js.

 ---